A MORNING AT ST. PANCRAS INTERNATIONAL TRAIN STATION

 One of the best moments on my last trip to London was wandering St. Pancras International Train Station at 4:00 AM.
 The station was practically draped in a midnight blue and had not awoken quite yet.
 St. Pancras is easy to romanticize considering it is the gateway to Paris via the Eurostar, which was exactly where I was headed.
 When I arrived in my taxi, I walked through the grand Victorian doors and sensed anticipation in the air.
 This station truly embodies the romanticism of train travel.

 First, I wandered up to the Grand Terrace, where it was empty except for a few people.
 I admired the art and Gothic architecture while a public piano played in the distance.
 What I noticed immediately was the text 'I want my time with you' floating under the station's famous Dent clock.
 This art installation says it all.
 Beneath, is The Meeting Place or, The Lovers statue, arguably the station's signature attraction.
 Standing tall at an impressive nine metres, it was much more imposing than I remembered.
 The sculpture sets out what it was meant to do, which is induce feelings of love and wanderlust.
 The next statue I found was the Sir John Betjeman statue, a man dressed in a disheveled suit, holding his hat and appearing to look up in awe.
-He essentially helped rescue St. Pancras from demolition back in the sixties, determined to save its architectural beauty.
+He essentially helped rescue St. Pancras from demolition back in the sixties, determined to save its architectural grandeur.
 Even though I love the couple, this is also one of my favourites.
 I love these reminders to stop and appreciate life's beauty.

 Comments